pingcap/docs-dm/en/migrate-data-using-dm.md

 # The task name.
 You need to use a different name for each of the multiple tasks that
 # run simultaneously.
 name: "test"
-# The full data plus incremental data (all) replication mode.
+# The full data plus incremental data (all) migration mode.
 task-mode: "all"
 # The downstream TiDB configuration information.
 target-database: